pragma-/Plang/doc/README.md

 [`examples/`](../examples) | Example Plang programs that demonstrate Plang's syntax and semantics.
 [`lib/Plang/Interpreter.pm`](../lib/Plang/Interpreter.pm) | Plang library entry point.
 Use `Plang::Interpreter` to embed Plang into your Perl scripts.
 [`lib/Plang/Lexer.pm`](../lib/Plang/Lexer.pm) | Generic abstract lexer class that accepts a list of regular expressions to lex into a stream of tokens.
+[`lib/Plang/ModuleImporter.pm`](../lib/Plang/ModuleImporter.pm) | Imports a Plang module by walking its AST to add variables, functions and type definitions.
+[`lib/Plang/Modules.pm`](../lib/Plang/Modules.pm) | Loads a Plang module by finding and parsing its file into an AST, then passing the AST to ModuleImporter.
 [`lib/Plang/Parser.pm`](../lib/Plang/Parser.pm) | Generic abstract backtracking parser class that accepts a list of parse rules.
 [`lib/Plang/ParseRules.pm`](../lib/Plang/ParseRules.pm) | Recursive-descent rules to parse a stream of tokens into an AST.
 [`lib/Plang/Types.pm`](../lib/Plang/Types.pm) | Plang's simple yet evolving and growing type system.